mibrs/mibrs.github.io/_posts/2023-02-21-Get-Started-With-Alice3-Part4.md

 4. Mouse events
 5. Position and orientation events to detect collision and/or proximity

-For most events you also want to determine how the code is executed in the case of multiple occurances, in particular during a short amount of time.
-You can choose between the following **multipleEventPolicies**

-1. **Enqueue** -> The events are queued and executed one after the other until the queue is empty.
-2. **Ignore** -> only one event once (default)
-3. **Combine** -> the program will try to execute all at the same time.

 In this session we will focus on movements with the arrow keys and the basics for proximity detection to create a small game.
+User enabled events also include further means to configure the triggering process with ```add detail```, those we will cover in the next part of the series.

 #### Example 1 - Person moves and disappears